ShawHahnLab/chiimp/docs/README.md

 work with from this point on. `results.rds` was defined in this configuration file to save the full set of output data in an R-compatible binary format, so any later analysis in R can easily load the results in one step.
-Alternatively the individual files can be loaded in Geneious, Excel, etc for post-processing.
+Alternatively the individual files can be loaded in Geneious, Excel, etc. for post-processing.

 ## Sample Details via Filename Matching